 “The lender will underwrite both you the borrower as well as the co-op,” explains Smiler.
 “The lender will want to review the co-op’s financials, recent sales in the building, the price per share, the amount of maintenance per share and the ratio of owner-occupied units.
 If the ratio tilts in the favor of more non-owner-occupied units than owner-occupied units, the lender will be more reluctant to lend money.”

 Is buying a co-op a good investment?

-Purchasing shares in a co-op can be a good investment that rewards buyers when it’s time to sell, although you’ll want to do your homework.
+Purchasing shares in a co-op can be a good investment, although you’ll want to do your homework.
 This includes reviewing annual filings from at least the past three years and board minutes from at least the past five.
 The board minutes, in particular, will reveal any problems with the building, and potentially even with your unit, or litigation you’d be exposed to.